firozansar/My-Notes/woodworking/glue.md

 1. Does it shrink or expand as it cures?
     - e.g. Polyurethane glues expand as they cure which can be good - make joint tighter
-      - > On a properly made joint, the shrinkage (of alphatic glues like Titebond) actually pulls the joint tighter.
+        - > On a properly made joint, the shrinkage (of aliphatic glues like
+          > Titebond) actually pulls the joint tighter.
 1. How does it go on materials that have high moisture content e.g. fresher wood?
 1. Will the joint keep moving under pressure after cure? aka does it creep